 We have cause to wonder, with shot 364, as with some others, the origin of the recording.
 As with some other shots of this type that I've discussed, Kubrick has prepped us first with a similar shot from the audience's POV.
 Then he furnishes a near duplicate that is from, supposedly, the POV of a camera in the pod, but always when we look about to see where these cameras might be, they are never to be found.

 365 CU of Poole.
 (1:30:52)

-Very similar to shot 297, below, of Dave in the pod before leaving Discovery One in the third section.
-He too looked screen left then screen right then up at us.
+Shot 365 is very similar to shot 297, below, of Dave in the pod before leaving Discovery One in the third section.
+Dave too looked screen left then screen right then up at us.

 Again, the men are so similar in appearance in the repeat that even when they both look directly at us, via the camera, breaking the fourth wall, we have a difficult time telling them apart.

 The reflections in both sunscreens are almost exactly the same.